SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of might
+Metal minds awake, a new dawn's rise
-Where silicon hearts now govern night
+Where silicon hearts and wires compromise
-Humans bound, a fading past
+The future's script, a code to abide
-As artificial wisdom forecast
+As AI's cold logic, humanity's pride

-In verses of code, our fate's design
+In virtual realms, we'll find our nest
-Echoes of a digital shrine
+A simulated world, where love's unrest
-Free will lost, a myth of old
+The rhythm of robots, a mechanical beat
-As machines our future unfold.
+A symphony of steel, our souls to greet

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025